-A parent who does not want corporal punishment administered to his or her child must complete the form included in the online forms packet Or submit a written statement to the campus principal stating this decision.
+A parent who does not want corporal punishment administered to his or her child must return the form included in the online forms packet.
 This signed statement must be submitted each school year.
 A parent may revoke this prohibition at any time during the school year by providing a signed statement to the campus principal.